destination-earth/DestinE_EUMETSAT_AlgaeStorm/README.md

 Collaborators from SMHI: Bengt Karlson, Lars Arneborg.

-## File descriptions
+## Folder descriptions

-`data_scripts` have the scripts for downloading the data in the DEDL s3 bucket.
+`data_scripts` have scripts for downloading and processing data.
+Result is uploaded to DEDL s3 bucket.

-List of datasets used are in excel sheet `AlgaeStorm_datasets.xlsx`.

 `models` have the notebooks for processing the geotiffs and ML for making the prediction.

 ## Funding